-The PS200 can provide real-time measurements of charge input voltage, battery voltage, onboard temperature, battery current, and load current.
-10-inch-by-12-inch enclosure.
-The PS84 consists of an 84 Ah battery, enclosure mounting bracket, a 14-inch-by-16-inch enclosure, and either the 18529 Sunsaver or CH200 regulator. use the BP7 to power a CR800, CR850 CR1000X, or CR1000, you need the 22024 cable and a CH150 or CH200 regulator.
-The BP12, BP24, and BP84 batteries are for powering systems that have higher current drain equipment6 such as satellite transmitters.
+The PS200 can provide realtime measurements of charge input voltage, battery voltage, onboard temperature, battery current, and load current.
+PS24 and PS84 The PS24 and PS84 are ideal if the power supply will be housed in a separate enclosure.
+The PS24 consists of a 24 Ah battery, CH150 or CH200 regulator, enclosure mounting bracket, and a 10 inch by 12 inch enclosure.
+The PS84 consists of an 84 Ah battery, enclosure mounting bracket, a 14 inch by 16 inch enclosure, and either the 18529 Sunsaver or CH200 regulator.
+Sealed Rechargeable Batteries with Mounts The BP7, BP12, BP24, and BP84 consist of a rechargeable battery, enclosure mounting bracket, and cables.
+The BP7 is a 7 Ah battery that typically connects to the onboard regulator circuitry included on the CR300, CR200X-series, or CR6 dataloggers.
+It is also used with a CR800, CR850, or CR1000 when the battery needs to be mounted under the 31143 Hinged Stack Bracket.
+To use the BP7 to power a CR800, CR850 or CR1000, you need the 22024 cable and a CH150 or CH200 regulator.
+The BP12, BP24, and BP84 batteries are for powering systems that have higher current drain equipment such as satellite transmitters.
 These batteries must be connected to a regulator.
+Regulators Regulators control the current flowing to the battery and prevent the battery current from flowing to the charging source.
+Internal regulator circuitry is included with our PS150 and PS200 power supplies; SP10R and SP20R solar panels; CR6, CR300, and CR200Xseries dataloggers, and the rechargeable battery base of our CR3000 and CR9000X(C) dataloggers.
 A stand-alone regulator must be used with our BP12, BP24, and BP84 batteries as well as our SP50 and SP90 solar panels.
 The BP12 and BP24 batteries can use either a CH150 or CH200 regulator.
-The CH150 regulator is for standard applications, and the CH200 includes terminals that allow the CH200 to convey charging parameters to a datalogger.
-The SP50, SP90, and BP84 can use either the CH200 or 18529 Sunsaver regulator.
+The CH150 regulator is for standard applications, and the CH200 includes